El (deity): Ugarit and the Levant

 In the Ugaritic Ba'al Cycle, El is introduced having an assembly of gods on Mount Lel (Lel possibly meaning "Night"), and dwelling on (or in) the fountains of the two rivers at the spring of the two deeps.
-He dwells in a tent according to some interpretations of the text which may explain why he had no temple in Ugarit.
-As to the rivers and the spring of the two deeps, these might refer to real streams, or to the mythological sources of the salt water ocean and the fresh water sources under the earth, or to the waters above the heavens and the waters beneath the earth.
+He dwells in a tent according to some interpretations of the text, which may explain why he had no temple in Ugarit.
+As to the rivers and the spring of the two deeps, these might refer to real streams, to the mythological sources of the salt-water ocean and the fresh-water sources under the earth, or to the waters above the heavens and the waters beneath the earth.
 A few miles from the swamp from which the Litani (the classical Leontes) and the Asi (the upper Orontes) flow, Baalbek may be the same as the ('Source of the Two Rivers'), the abode of El in the Ugaritic Baal Cycle discovered in the 1920s and a separate serpent incantation.

 In the episode of the "Palace of Ba'al", the god Ba'al Hadad invites the "seventy sons of Athirat" to a feast in his new palace.
-Presumably these sons have been fathered on Athirat by El; in following passages they seem to be the gods (ʾilm) in general or at least a large portion of them.
+Presumably, these sons have been fathered on Athirat by El; in following passages, they seem to be the gods (ʾilm) in general or at least a large portion of them.
 The only sons of El named individually in the Ugaritic texts are Yamm ('Sea'), Mot ('Death'), and Ashtar, who may be the chief and leader of most of the sons of El.
 Ba'al Hadad is a few times called El's son rather than the son of Dagan as he is normally called, possibly because El is in the position of a clan-father to all the gods.

 The fragmentary text R.S.
 24.258 describes a Marzēaḥ banquet to which El invites the other gods and then disgraces himself by becoming outrageously drunk and passing out after confronting an otherwise unknown Hubbay, "he with the horns and tail".
 The text ends with an incantation for the cure for a hangover.

 El's characterization in Ugarit texts is not always favorable.
 His authority is unquestioned, but sometimes exacted through threat or roundly mocked.
 He is "both comical and pathetic" in a "role of impotence".
 But this is arguably a misinterpretation since El had complementary relationships with other deities.
 Any "differences" they had pertained to function.
-For example, El and Baal were divine kings but El was the executive whilst Baal was the sustainer of the cosmos.
+For example, El and Baal were divine kings, but El was the executive, whilst Baal was the sustainer of the cosmos.